-Children with ADHD usually have similar symptoms as adults but may get labelled as "Not interested in school" or "class clown", this is usually when they go undiagnosed.
+Children with ADHD usually have similar symptoms as adults.
+Sadly, if left undiagnosed, they may be labelled as 'not interested in school' or 'the class clown'.

-More and more teachers and education institute are becoming aware of ADHD and can often pick up on children who may have this disorder.
+More and more schools and teachers are aware of ADHD and often recognise children who may have this disorder.

 Children with undiagnosed ADHD are frequently bullied in school because of their focus or attention problems, which then leads to low self-esteem and depression.

-This is an important detail that we will address in more depth later, but if you think you or someone close to you has ADHD, please seek a treatment evaluation.
-The correct treatment can be life changing for people.
+This is an important detail that we'll address in more depth later, but if you think you or someone close to you has ADHD, please seek a treatment evaluation.
+The correct treatment can be life changing for individuals and families.

 You've heard of ADHD